 Two song seven inch with separate artwork for each song.
 Offset printed over.
 Black vinyl.
 Only 250 copies available in the US.
 The other 250 copies available through Tombs In The Valley Productions (United Kingdom).
 SORRY for the increase in shipping prices for international orders.
 We had to face up to reality.
 We still love you!

 Immediate download of 2-track album in the high-quality format of your choice (MP3, FLAC, and more).
-Paying supporters also get unlimited mobile access using the free Bandcamp listening app.
+Paying supporters also get unlimited streaming via the free Bandcamp app.

 Oakland’s Owl, featuring a trio of brothers (the youngest of which is 17) and a female bass-ess who’s of no relation, wallow in that witchy downer rock of the 70s, and their new self-titled two-song EP is some shabby and vintage proto-metal fuzz.
 So shabby and vintage, in fact, that I’m convinced these guys just found this 7″ in their cool uncle’s attic in a dusty old box between some Night Sun and Iron Claw LPs and have decided to pass it off as their own, assuming we’d all be none the wiser because no one in their right mind these days would dare record something so sonically regressive.
 Both sides of this one, A’s “Stone Loner” and B’s “Feaster From the Stars” are an untamed mix of early Iron Maiden and Pentagram, the NWOBHM riff attack wrestling with the back end doom vibe for dungeon supremacy.
 You know, I kind of like it when a band trades in the pro tools for some tin cans, used mattresses, and bad fun.